22toZero… Helpful or Hurtful?

 As a veteran community, in the end, nobody understands us like we understand us.
 No one can help us the way we can help ourselves.
 And no one can ever be as cruel to us as we are to each other.
 We need to do better. #22toZero.

-This article first appeared in The Havok Journal on 14MAR15.
+This first appeared in The Havok Journal on March 14, 2015.